sa-mw-dach/manuela/docs/BOOTSTRAP.md

 ```

 ### Instantiate ArgoCD

-Wait for the ArgoCD operator to be available.
+Wait for the ArgoCD operator to be available
 ```bash
 oc get pods -n argocd